SENSEiXENUS/senseixenus.github.io/posts/ctf/HTB/greenhorn.md

 ![image](https://github.com/user-attachments/assets/cde0d769-bdb3-41d2-8ecf-4523bf29e1dd)

-- At first, I got a weird text, I tried to log into the `root` account with the password and it worked surprsingly.
+- At first, I got a weird text, I tried to log into the `root` account with the password and it worked surprisingly.

 ![image](https://github.com/user-attachments/assets/94195088-93ef-4064-9381-eeb18a7b97f7)